 We all know the phrase of “not putting all of your eggs in the one basket” but when it comes to investing especially if an investor has not experienced poor investment returns in a while (or possibly, even ever) this approach gets consigned to the category of applying to other people only.
 If it’s the one thing that a lifetime of being involved in investments has taught me is that poor returns always follow good returns and the only way to gain a long-term position growth on your investments is to apply time, not timing to your monies.
-For time to work, diversification is key.
+For time to work, the importance of diversification is key.
 But what exactly is diversification and how should you go about it?

 Perhaps it might be easier to describe what it is not.
 Over the years I have come across portfolios spread across different investment houses but using the same type of fund approach , be it a managed fund or a consensus fund.
 Just because a different name is on the investment document does not confer diversification.